Learn 5 good habits of successful investors

 "We are what we repeatedly do," said Aristotle.
 "Excellence comes not from our actions but from our habits."

-- Start early.
-The sooner you make it a priority to invest for retirement, the better.
-When time is on your side, it's a huge ally.
-The earlier you start, the more you benefit from the power of compounding, which is when the returns that you earn begin to generate a return.
-RSPs allow for unhindered growth, because investment earnings are not taxed as long as the funds remain in the account.
+1. Start early.
+The sooner you make it a priority to invest for your retirement, the better.
+When time is on your side, it can be a huge ally.
+The earlier you start, the more you benefit you’ll see from the power of compounding, which is when the returns that you earn begin to generate a return.
+Registered retirement savings plans (RRSP) allow for unhindered growth, because investment earnings are not taxed as long as the funds remain in the account.

-- Invest regularly.
+2. Invest regularly.
 It's a good idea to hardwire the habit of saving and investing.
-Set up a regular contribution plan to move a set amount of money automatically every month from your banking account to your RSP account.
+Set up a regular contribution plan to move a set amount of money automatically every month from your banking account to your RRSP investing account.
 You'll quickly adjust your lifestyle around that priority budget commitment, and you'll avoid the stress of coming up with a single lump-sum contribution at the RRSP deadline.
 You could also add regular contributions to a tax-free savings account (TFSA), but make sure you don’t go over your annual maximum contribution.

-- Establish a target asset allocation and rebalance regularly.
-Establish a target asset allocation — a particular mix of stocks, bonds and cash.
+3. Establish a target asset allocation and rebalance regularly.
+Establish a target asset allocation — your particular mix of stocks, bonds and cash.
 Your asset allocation defines the relationship between expected risk and reward.
-The exact percentages in your mix will depend on several factors, including your risk tolerance and your time horizon.
+The exact percentages in your mix will depend on several factors, including your risk tolerance and your investment time horizon.

 Cash and cash equivalents, such as GICs and money market mutual funds, are the safest investments, but offer the lowest returns.
 The chances of losing money on cash-based investments are low, so they make sense if you're nearing a financial goal.
 But for a long-term investor, playing it safe in cash makes less sense: returns may not keep up with inflation, and your purchasing power can gradually be eroded.

-- Check your emotions.
+5. Check your emotions.
 Emotions make us human, but they don't make us better investors.
-The normal ups and downs of the markets can trigger fear and greed, which cause people to do the opposite of the basic formula for success: buy low, sell high.
+The normal ups and downs of the markets can trigger fear or greed, which can cause people to do the opposite of the basic formula for success: buy low, sell high.
 History shows that market downturns have usually been excellent buying opportunities.